Arena Racing Company: Greyhound tracks

-Television Coverage
+Television coverage

-On the 1 September 2016, seven independent racecourse (Fakenham, Ffos Las, Hexham, Newton Abbot, Plumpton, Ripon and Towcester) led by ARC (Arena Racing Company) started a television service known as The Racing Partnership (TRP).
+On 1 September 2016, seven independent racecourses (Fakenham, Ffos Las, Hexham, Newton Abbot, Plumpton, Ripon and Towcester) led by ARC (Arena Racing Company) started a television service known as The Racing Partnership (TRP).
 Racing from the six Arena courses including Doncaster, Southwell, Lingfield Park and Wolverhampton became available on TRP from 1 January 2017 with all other ARC and independent racecourses being added to the schedule over the following year.
 This service is a competitor to SIS (Sports Information Services) who since 1987 has been providing racecourse coverage into the LBO's.

 All-Weather Championships

 As operators of three of the five All-Weather Racecourses in Britain, ARC were central to the launch of the All-Weather Championships in 2013.
 The All-Weather Championships run throughout October and climax on Good Friday at Lingfield Park Racecourse.
 The All-Weather Championships are sponsored by bookmakers Betway.

 The racecourses involved in the All-Weather Championships are Chelmsford City, Kempton Park, Lingfield Park, Southwell and Wolverhampton in Great Britain as well as Dundalk in Ireland and Cagnes-sur-Mer and Deauville in France.

 The All-Weather Championships are contested over seven categories: